Banking in the Internet Age

-Electronic funds transfer (EFT) is the system behind many financial transactions that do not involve physical exchange of cash or checks.
 If you’ve ever received a direct deposit of a paycheck or tax refund, you’ve used EFT.
-This method is popular with government agencies because sending an EFT payment costs a fraction of what it costs to print and mail a check.
-They also eliminate issues with checks being stolen, subject to postal misadventures, or lost by the recipient.
-Funds are available immediately in many cases.
-EFTs are also used for credit- and debit-card transactions, automatic-teller withdrawals and mail order, phone and Internet purchases.
+This method is popular with government agencies.
+Sending an EFT payment costs a fraction of what it costs to print and mail a check.

 EFT eliminates the barriers between written checks and business bank accounts.
 Stolen checks, postal misadventures or mishandling by a recipient can interrupt a check’s journey.
 With EFT, funds are usually immediately available and always more secure.

 EFTs also have the flexibility to be used for multiple types of transactions.
 Credit and debit card transactions, automatic-teller withdrawals, mail orders, phone and internet purchases can all be handled by EFT.

 At SecureGlobalPay, we are experts in supporting businesses that use the internet.
 Whether yours is a brick-and-mortar store or an online empire run from a computer terminal, we have the experience, technology and understanding to help you succeed.

 SecureGlobalPay is well-versed in the world of EFT and ACH transactions.
 Let us help you meet all your internet based merchant account needs.
 Call us today to inquire about EFT and ACH services.